alphagov/govwifi-frontend/README.md

 ### Healthcheck

-The healthcheck service acts as an adapter to a monitoring service (Route53 Healthchecks).
-When hit with a HTTP call, it will send a request to the radius server to ensure it can still authorise users.
+When hit with a HTTP call, the healthcheck service will test the radius server to ensure it can still authorise users.

 To accomplish this, [`eapol_test`][radius-testing] is used to simulate authentication using `PEAP-MSCHAPv2`.

 All code is located under the `healthcheck` directory.